Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 we can find the output of `RATT <http://ratt.sourceforge.net/>`_.

 We already saw how to update genome fasta and annotation files.
-We will use ``ANNOgesic/input/references/annotations/NC_009839.1.gff`` and ``ANNOgesic/input/references/fasta_files/NC_009839.1``
+For the following subcommands, we will use ``ANNOgesic/input/references/annotations/NC_009839.1.gff`` and ``ANNOgesic/input/references/fasta_files/NC_009839.1`` as the reference genome.
-for running the following subcommands.

 TSS and processing site prediction and optimization
 ---------------------------------------------------

-Before running following subcommands, we need to setup our libraries as a correct format.
+Before running following subcommands, we need to setup our libraries in a correct format.
-First, we set the path of wig file folder.
+First, we set the paths of wig files.

 ::